 It was a quiet night but the singing birds inhabiting the area were louder than usual.
 When I woke up in the morning, I was awestruck by gleams of sunrise.
 As usual, the view of Lake Ihema was spectacular.

-After a vigorous morning run, I left the camp and had a brief stopover in Gwinkwavu Sector.
+After a vigorous morning run, I left the camp and had a brief stopover in a village known as Dusabane.
 Then I proceeded to downtown Kayonza for a couple of meetings.
 Later in the afternoon, I hit the road again.
 This time, I headed to Ngoma District.

 After skimming through different accommodation options, I chose to spend a night at Centre Saint Joseph.
 The old church-owned guest house has been transformed into a modern hotel without getting rid of affordable rooms.

-I wanted to have dinner and do some reading before going to bed but a friend of mine, who is stationed in the area, derailed my plans.
-He came to pick me up even before I unzipped my dirty biking boots.
+I wanted to have dinner and do some reading before going to bed but a friend of mine, who works in the area, derailed my plans.
+He came to pick me up even before I took off my dirty biking boots.
 We ended up at the state-of-the-art East Gate Hotel.
 While having dinner, I was shown the new hotel’s attractive promotional offers.

 My next post will shed more light on Akagera River and its environs.
-Spoiler alert: I found the Ngoma - Bugesera marshland area very attractive but the hippos and crocodiles freaked me out.
+Spoiler alert: I found the Ngoma - Bugesera marshland area very attractive but a score of hippopotami and crocodiles freaked me out.